Anaesthesia in Pregnancy – Is It Risky?

 - The effects are instantaneous.

 Anaesthesia is used for pain management at this stage.
 An epidural or spinal is given only after the onset of active labour and before full dilation.
-It might lead to the use of forceps or vacuum-assisted vaginal delivery so many do not request it.
-General anaesthesia in pregnancy, on the other hand is done in the case of caesarean birth as a last resort.
+General anaesthesia, on other hand, is administered in the case of caesarean birth as a last resort.

-In general, all effective surgery should be avoided during pregnancy due to the undue stress levels it will bring on the expectant mother and the unborn child.
-Even dental procedures and dental anaesthesia while pregnant should be avoided.
+In general, surgeries should be avoided during pregnancy due to the undue stress levels it will bring on the expectant mother and the unborn child.
+Some of the risks that anaesthesia pose during pregnancy are given below:

 1. Risks for Pregnancy